TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 3/John 3.8.md

 ---

-The wind bloweth where it will, and thou hearest the voice thereof, but knowest not whence it cometh, and whither it goeth: so is every one that is born of the Spirit.
+The wind blows where it wants to, and you hear its sound, but don't know where it comes from and where it is going.
+So is everyone who is born of the Spirit."